oxtaa/oxi.js/README.md

 ## Database

-oxi.js includes the original database of aoi.js, [dbdjs.db](https://npmjs.com/package/dbdjs.db) _(now with v6 default database changed to [aoi.db](https://npmjs.com/package/aoi.db))_. oxi.js has support for another databases _(just like the original v5.5.5 does)_.
+oxi.js includes the original database of aoi.js, [dbdjs.db](https://npmjs.com/package/dbdjs.db). oxi.js has support for another databases.
 Below is an example using the default database.

 ```javascript